nmifzal/chnsoai.github.io/_posts/2018-11-24-meetup-crayon-data.md

 * No.of.talks - 5
 * No.of.seats - 50

-We had our first official meetup at IITM Research Park, Chennai on 23rd September 2018 from 1PM to 5PM.
-It was a terrific start for a community that has just started out.
-We had a variety of domain expert speakers sharing their insights and knowledge to the community.
-We had participants from varied experiences such as college students, working professionals, developers, AI enthusiasts and entrepreneurs.
+In this meetup, we had speakers focusing on Natural Language Processing (NLP) and Long-Short Term Memory (LSTM) networks.
+We had our first official sponsor - [Crayon Data](https://www.crayondata.com/){:target="_blank"}, Chennai who were generous to provide us their venue to organize the meetup.

 ### Speakers